-- Don't answer any e-mail that asks for personal information. - Make online purchases only at established, reputable sites - Don't leave logins, passwords PINS and personal information easily accessible to others.
+- Don't answer any e-mail that asks for personal information. - Make online purchases only at established, reputable sites. - Don't leave logins, passwords PINS and personal information easily accessible to others.

-- If you store personal information like banking information on your CPU, laptop or in your PDA, be careful where you leave it and who has access to it. - Shred personally identifiable records.
+- If you store passwords and financial information on your portable divices, be careful where they are kept and be sure to protect your files. - Shred personally identifiable records.